Introduction to SQL Server Data Types

 - Oracle database will not support DATETIME

-- Mysql will not support CLOB data type.
+- Mysql will not support the CLOB data type.

 - Microsoft SQL Server has big and small money data types but they will not help other database vendors.